hlspablo/hlspablo/README.md

 ## About Me
 I am a passionate and creative React and React Native developer with a strong focus on TypeScript.
-I develop every feature with user experience and performance in mind, as I believe that the rest are just consequences.
+I develop every feature with user experience, performance and security in mind, as I believe that the rest are just consequences.
 I love to keep everything organized, flexible, and maintainable in my codebase, since success is the goal and the code should be prepared for it.

 ## Main Skills